-A common school calendar supports families with primary and secondary aged children and ensures that children are not taken out of school during term time for the purposes of holidays.
+A common school calendar supports families with primary and secondary aged children and reduces the need for children to be taken out of school during term time for the purposes of holidays.
 A common school calendar across the City supports teachers and non-teaching staff.

-2.1 As an in touch organisation
+2.2 As an in touch organisation

 The school calendar can impact on communities in different ways, both in Sheffield and with neighbouring Authorities.
-The Authority wants to hear the views of all stakeholders to arrive at the most effective and consistent school calendar.
+The Authority has consulted widely with all stakeholders and wants to hear the views of all stakeholders to arrive at the most effective and consistent school calendar.
+A number of responses have been received outlining the difficulties faced by families where parents work in different Authorities to where their children attend school, equally there have been the same number of responses supporting the fixing of the Easter break.